 Separately, I note that in addition to the standard criminal punishment, those guilty of corrupt transactions fully compensated for the bribe received.
 If the person did not have the opportunity to pay, then a more severe sentence awaited him.
 In the event of the death of the accused, all his property was confiscated to cover the loss.

 Due to these actions, Singapore practically said goodbye to official crimes.
 According to the publication of Transparency International, the state took 4th place in the Corruption Perception Index 2008.
 Obviously, the political will has become the main driving force that enabled the country to deal with corruption so confidently.

-I will cite Sweden as a second example.
-In this country, the authorities have done everything to encourage their people to oppose corruption.
-Essence of this plan was as follows:
+I will use Sweden as a second example.
+In this country, the authorities have done everything to induce their people to speak out against corruption.
+The essence of this plan was as follows:

-- justice has received the status of effective and independent;
+- justice received the status of effective and independent;

 - civil servants began to receive decent salaries, which in itself precluded the appearance of an official desire to take bribes;